The World Health Organization defines health as “not merely the absence of disease or infirmity, but a state

 claims to serve the green audience.

-- Companies that establish their positioning products as wellness and health among today’s youngest consumers have an opportunity to not only grow market share but build loyalty
+- Companies that establish their products’ positioning in the health and wellness sector among today’s youngest consumers, have an opportunity to not only grow market share but build loyalty among the power-spending millennials of tomorrow, too.

 Some of the country’s oldest and biggest brands, including Lux, Dettol, and Cadbury